Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 * Because of this, the compiler can do all kinds of optimizations:

   * It can re-arrange the order that things are evaluated.

-You might worry about this: if the ``IO`` functions are pure, what if the compiler decides to re-arrange the order?
+    Hold on, if the ``IO`` functions are pure, what if the compiler decides to re-arrange the order?
 Wouldn't that break the program?

     No, it does not, and the reason is because of the way that ``chain`` works.
 If you look at the implementation in ``run``,